cloudfoundry-tutorials/sample-app/README.md

-# sample-app
+# Sample app

-A sample application written in Go used for training purposes
+This is a sample application written in Go used for training purposes.